XORBKPT/Riemann-Hypothesis/README.md

 ---

-### Primes as "Topological Defects" which define a manifold's structure.
+#### Primes as "Topological Defects" which define a manifold's structure.

+### Stepping back from chasing the zeros further down the line...
+## ...asking why they are there in the first place <80)

-work so far:
+So far:

 [Riemann Musings with Diagrams](https://xorbkpt.github.io/Riemann-Hypothesis/)